rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 They are not omniscient.
 They are not omnipresent.

-And thankfully for us, the fallen angels are subject to God's sovereignty, who allows this battle of will.
+And thankfully for us, the fallen angels are subject to God's sovereignty, who allows this battle of will for our salvation.

 ### Free Will

-Like man, angels are created beings with free will, free to choose good or evil (demons).
+Like man, angels are created beings with free will, free to choose good or evil.
 However, unlike man, a fallen angel cannot repent...

 !!! quote "Hebrews 2:16"
     For verily he took not on him the nature of angels; but he took on him the seed of Abraham.

-Importantly, some angels did fall, others did not.
+Importantly, some angels fell, others did not.
 Whereas with man, all men are in a fallen state by nature -- our very existence is to live out the redemption that is Christ Jesus.

 We can infer from this that angels have  natural differences from man, that is, by their nature they are unable to repent.